 Is no credit the same as bad credit?

-Having no credit and having bad credit are two very different things.
+Having no credit and having bad credit are two different things.
 Someone with no credit is typically someone who is just starting out, either as a young adult or someone new to the country.
 Having bad credit, however, means that you’ve possibly made poor financial decisions and are considered risky to lenders.
-Therefore, lenders are typically more favorable towards those with no credit.
+Faced with choosing between the two, lenders are typically more favorable toward those with no credit.